bcostea/MultiFontViewer/README.md

 multifontviewer
 ===============

-Lite TTF font viewer for Windows.
+Lite TTF font viewer for Windows I built in 2009 for fun and out of a whim.

 I needed to find a font that I used in a logo.
 Having a lot of fonts installed made it a nightmare.